TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/components/position_sense/tamagawa.md

 The Tamagawa receiver firmware running on PRU-ICSS provides a defined well interface to execute the Tamagawa protocol.
 The Tamagawa diagnostic application interacts with the Tamagawa receiver firmware interface.

 \note
-Tamagawa firmware and examples are based on EnDAT hardware interface from PRU-ICSSG.
+Tamagawa firmware and examples are based on 3 Channel Peripheral interface from PRU-ICSSG.

 ## Features Supported